kortschak/graphprac/README.md

 The graphprac package is a simple graph analysis tutorial package.

 The tutorial uses the gophernotes Jupyter kernel; you must have this running.
+If gophernotes is not installed, see [here](https://github.com/gopherdata/gophernotes#linux).
+If Jupyter is not installed run `pip3 install jupyter`.

+Start the notebook by running `jupyter notebook`.

-To start, open [this link](http://localhost:8888/terminals/1) in a new tab and execute the following command at the prompt:
+To start the tutorial, open [this link](http://localhost:8888/terminals/1) in a new tab and execute the following command at the prompt:

 ```
 go get github.com/kortschak/graphprac